dora-metrics/pelorus/docs/philosophy/outcomes/SoftwareDeliveryPerformance.md

 * [Mean Time to Restore](#mean-time-to-restore)
 * [Change Failure Rate](#change-failure-rate)

+!!! further-reading "Further Reading"

     For more information about Software Delivery Performance, check out the book [Accelerate](https://itrevolution.com/book/accelerate/) by Forsgren, Kim and Humble.

 ## Measures